 This site is owned and operated by a private individual and is in no way officially associated with any State of Alabama entity.
 Some information provided here is from personal notes and all comments are my own.

 In 1999 I became a volunteer at the U.S. Space & Rocket Center and ended up leaving in 2003 as a full-time employee.
 The U.S. Space & Rocket Center is a place where I have always wanted to be since I was a kid.
-Every year my aunt would make a trip to center a routine Christmas gift to me.
-My grandmother and family helped me save up enough money to attend Space Camp which when I was going into the 6th grade.
+Every year my aunt would make a trip to the center a routine Christmas gift to me.
+My grandmother and family helped me save up enough money to attend Space Camp when I was going into the 6th grade.
 It was one of the greatest experiences of my childhood.

 As you can tell the U.S. Space & Rocket Center is more than just a museum and camp to me.
-I am one of those people who for years got to see kids eyes light up time after time they walked through the doors.
+I am one of the lucky people who for years got to see kids’ eyes light up time after time they walked through the doors.
 Everyone has had those moments where we have wondered what it is like to live and work in zero-g and the U.S. Space & Rocket Center brings people about as close as you can get with your feet still on the ground.